Akraftt/IOT_Sensors/README.md

 # Transmitting the data
 The data is sent every 10 seconds to avoid exceeding Adafruits limit.
 And as previously mentioned the transmission is done through Wi-Fi using the MQTT protocol.
+One important thing to note here is that the Raspberry has to be connected to the computer at all times in order to work since I never installed a battery.
+If you decide to use a battery for your own project I recommend using loRaWAN instead because it drains less energy then wi-fi.
 ```python
 time.sleep(10)
 ```